How to Make Money as a Phone Sex Operator

 Let’s hear your stories!

-I've moonlighted as a phone sex operator before or should I say "call girl", get it :)
+I’ve moonlighted as a phone sex operator before or should I say “call girl”, get it [image]

 Anyway, my experience lasted for two years and in those two years I took a lot of weird calls but overall the experience was pleasant and honestly its mostly you talking with yourself while the guy on the other end satisfies himself, so you'll hear a lot of moaning while you describe whatever their fantasy is and sometimes you'll be asked to moan yourself, at first this is a bit odd but as you get used to it it becomes second nature and no different than you humming along to a song.